SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/systems.md

 ## [Cori Genepool](cori-genepool.md)

-A subset of nodes on Cori, the flagship supercomputer at NERSC, are reserved for exclusive use by JGI users.
-The Burst Buffer, Shifter, and all other features available on Haswell Cori nodes are available by using the JGI-specific "quality of service" (QOS).
+A subset of nodes on Cori, the flagship supercomputer at NERSC, are reserved for exclusive use by JGI by using JGI-specific "quality of service" (QOS) submissions.
+Full functionality of Cori is also available to JGI users such as the Burst Buffer, Shifter, and more.

 ## [Denovo](denovo.md)

 The Denovo system is exclusively available to JGI users.